ampproject/amphtml/contributing/CODE_OWNERSHIP.md

 ## AMP's custom code ownership solution

-The AMP project will use a custom open-source web service available on GitHub at [google/github-owners-bot](https://github.com/google/github-owners-bot).
+AMP will use a custom open-source web service available on GitHub at [google/github-owners-bot](https://github.com/google/github-owners-bot).
 This will be deployed on [ampproject/amphtml](https://github.com/ampproject/amphtml) as a bot, which will update the status of a pull request in response to the